lkuper/lvar-examples/README.md

-# Programming with LVars and LVish, by example
+# Programming with LVars, by example

 _LVars_ are monotonically growing, lattice-based data structures for deterministic parallel programming.